Cabinet switch buttresses Argentina's left-leaning economic model

 The government is also in the midst of a decade-long legal battle with holdout creditors and is blowing through foreign currency reserves to import energy and fund popular subsidies.

-Kicillof steered the Argentine government's expropriation of a controlling stake in energy company YPF from its former parent company, Spain's Repsol.
+Kicillof steered the Argentine government's expropriation of a controlling stake in energy company YPF (YPFD.BA) from its former parent company, Spain's Repsol (REP.MC).
 Argentina, once a net energy exporter, needs foreign capital to develop its vast Vaca Muerta shale reserves.

 Amid concerns over the economy's health, Fernandez's supporters suffered heavy losses in congressional elections on October 27 that ended her chances of securing a change to the constitution that would have enabled her to run for a third term in 2015.